mvnaol2026/Gravity-Does-Not-Exist/README.md

 ## 🛠 Bugs of Official Physics and Their Solution in Aol Physics

 The **"Gravity Does Not Exist"** project was created to resolve the conceptual deadlocks of the Standard Model.
-Official science perfectly describes the *behavior* of objects using equations, but conceals a total lack of physical mechanisms behind a mathematical camouflage.
+Official science perfectly describes the *behavior* of objects using equations, but conceals a total lack of physical mechanisms behind a mathematical camouflage. *"Shut up and count!"* is a bad principle.
-This simulator shifts physics from the language of abstract formulas to the **language of deterministic aolodynamics**.
+This project shifts physics from the language of abstract formulas to the **language of deterministic aolodynamics**.

 **Critical bugs of the official paradigm resolved by this project:**